Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Conclusion

 We have adopted a number of design choices that may consciously limit the scope of our work.
 We have chosen the output of our upsampling module to be the \textit{surface} of the face model, rather than a description that includes the interior of the high-resolution target simulation mesh.
 The same output is also purely geometry, as opposed to physical quantities such as volumetric strain tensor fields or action potentials (e.g. in the style of \cite{srinivasan2021learning, yang2022implicit}) which might have been useful for an extra simulation pass at the high resolution to incorporate additional effects.
 Both such choices are made to reduce the dependency of our system on any internal traits of the simulation engine that was used to produce the high-resolution training data, requiring only surfaces at high resolution for training (those could even have originated from performance acquisition, as opposed to simulation), and stay as close to the real-time regime as possible.

-Physical traits such as volume preservation, strain limits, or contact/collision behavior are only approximated to the degree that the network can learn them from data, while a full-fledged simulator could provide stronger guarantees.
-Specifically, if the low-resolution simulation does not employ collision handling and the high-resolution simulator used for training does, it would be very challenging to resolve behaviors where the exact result of contact resolution is history-dependent and admits multiple solutions.
+Our super-resolution approach strives to recreate physical behaviors as exemplified at the high-resolution component of the training set; however, the degree at which such physical traits are conveyed is limited by how large and representative our training set is, and not enforced via explicit physics-based simulation at the high-resolution output.
+For example, traits such as volume preservation, strain limits, or contact/collision behavior are only approximated to the degree that the network can learn them from data, while a full-fledged simulator could provide stronger guarantees.
+Specifically, if the low-resolution simulation does not employ collision handling and the high-resolution simulator used for training does, it would be very challenging to resolve behaviors where the exact result of contact resolution is history dependent and admits multiple solutions.
+A typical example would be a facial motion that brings the lips into deep collision at low-resolution; at high-resolution, any result including the lips being pressed together, or sliding under one another in any order, would not have the benefit of history dependence or friction to naturally lead to one of the possible scenarios.

-As a future work, a less obvious but intriguing question is the following: if we are comfortable with the low-resolution simulation having certain modeling discrepancies from the reference high-resolution one, what might be the \emph{best constitutive model} to endow the low-resolution simulation with, in order to achieve the best possible upsampling?
-This raises the possibility of nontrivial material coarsening approaches that more effectively condense the constitutive traits of the high-resolution model to the available scale of the low-resolution simulation -- such approaches can equally well be data-driven in nature as well.